Leixlip Spa: History

+Background

-The Royal Canal was built to compete with the Grand Canal and was conceived by a member of the Grand Canal Board.
+The Royal Canal was conceived by a member of the board of the Grand Canal company, and designed to compete with that canal.
 The Royal Canal was to be 175.4 kilometres long (it ended up being 144.8 kilometers in length).
 Construction began in 1790.

-When plans for the Royal Canal were being devised in the mid-18th century, William FitzGerald, 2nd Duke of Leinster, a shareholder of the Royal Canal scheme, may have insisted that the Canal be re-routed south of Maynooth (where he had an estate at Carton House) rather than the initially planned route north of Maynooth (according to Caesar Otway.
+When plans for the Royal Canal were being devised in the mid-18th century, William FitzGerald, 2nd Duke of Leinster, a shareholder of the Royal Canal scheme, may have insisted that the canal be re-routed south of Maynooth (where he had an estate at Carton House) rather than the initially planned route north of Maynooth (according to Caesar Otway.
 However, other reasons for the change in route are mentioned by Delaney including that the northern route would involve an additional lock, that this route would not serve Maynooth and that the estimates in cost were similar for both routes.
 The estimates would prove to have been grievously miscalculated.
-This route would require the creation of an aqueduct crossing the River Rye (Ireland).
+This route would require the creation of an aqueduct crossing the Rye Water (also known as the Rye River).
 The selection of this route led to the discovery of the springs at Leixlip Spa.

 The area around Leixlip where the spa was built saw one of the most expensive civil engineering tasks ever undertaken in Ireland as the canal (built alongside the newly discovered spa) had to cross the Rye Water valley, 26 metres (85 ft) below the level of the canal.
 The engineering effort took 6 years to complete.
 The aqueduct was claimed, at the time, to be the tallest in the world at 100 feet high.

 Construction of the Rye Water aqueduct commenced in 1790-1 and was fraught with difficulties, both technical and financial.

+Construction

-A spring was discovered in 1793 while digging was being carried out at this section of the Royal Canal.
-The water from this spring was diverted to a hexagonal basin beside the canal.
+The spring was discovered in 1793 while digging was being carried out at this section of the Royal Canal.
+The water from the spring was diverted to a hexagonal basin beside the canal.
 A bucket was added to the construction so that visitors could draw a bucket of spring water from the canal tow path without descending from their carriages.
 A channel was constructed from the basin to an elongated oval stone well chamber with steps descending to the interior at either end.
 This was known as the Roman Bath or Romanesque Bath.
 This construction was approximately 0.7 m deep.
 Water entered the Bath from a single point at one end.
-The Bath gave views of the River Rye (Ireland) waterfall (canal overflow) and Aqueduct 100 feet below it at the time.
+The Bath gave views of the Rye Water waterfall (canal overflow) and aqueduct 100 feet below it at the time.
 Between the Roman Bath and the River Rye are a series of terraces, down which seepage from the springs flows.